albertogaspar/tf-super_resolution/README.md

 ### Some more Info
 - If you see a starnge checkboard patterns in the generated image and you are interested in understanding that behaviour have a look at this great blog post [8].
+- [https://github.com/brade31919/SRGAN-tensorflow](https://github.com/brade31919/SRGAN-tensorflow) an other implementation of the same paper.
+I have taken inspiration from this.

 ## References
 [1] [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial